marisapatel3/Recycling-Sorting-System/README.md

 - Bin locations are defined using coordinate values within the Quanser Interactive Labs environment, which the program references to navigate the robot toward the correct bin.
 - Once close to the target, an ultrasonic sensor measures distance and stops the robot at the correct position in front of the bin before dumping.

-### 4. Hopper Tipping Mechanism
+### 4. Actuation Mechanism

-- The hopper mechanism is built around a linear actuator, with a rod connecting the actuator to the hopper's baseplate.
+- The linear actuator is mounted to the system's baseplate, positioned below and connected to the hopper by a rod, slider, and pin assembly designed specifically for this project.
-- As the actuator extends, the rod pushes against the baseplate, rotating the hopper and releasing its contents into the bin below.
+- As the actuator extends, the rod pushes against the hopper, rotating it on its hinge and releasing its contents into the bin below.
-- Pins secure both ends of the rod, with small cylindrical securing pieces holding each pin in place to keep the mechanism stable during operation.
+- Pins secure both ends of the rod, with small cylindrical pieces holding each pin in place within the slider to keep the mechanism stable during repeated actuation.
+- Early concepts explored a rotary actuator driving a series of gears, and a roller riding along a track, before the team settled on this simpler rod and pin design, which was refined through several rounds of sketches to work out pin placement and slider geometry before being modelled in Autodesk Inventor and fabricated by 3D printing.
 - After dumping, the actuator retracts, resetting the hopper to its closed position before the robot returns home.

 <p align="center">
 <video src="Media/Videos/Hopper_Mechanism_Demonstration.mp4" controls width="500"></video><br>
-<em>Demonstration of the Hopper Mechanism Extending and Tipping to Release Its Contents.
+<em>Demonstration of the Rod and Pin Mechanism Extending and Tipping the Hopper to Release Its Contents.
 No Containers Were Loaded During This Test, but the Motion Confirms the Hopper Tips Far Enough to Fully Empty Its Contents.</em>
 </p>

 ---

 ## CAD & Physical Mechanism

-The hopper mechanism and its components, including the rod, slider, and pins, were modelled in Autodesk Inventor before fabrication and 3D printing.

 <p align="center">
   <img src="Media/Pictures/CAD_Home_View.jpg" width="300">
   <img src="Media/Pictures/CAD_Left_Right_View.jpg" width="300">
 </p>
-<p align="center"><em>CAD Model of the Hopper Mechanism From the Home View (Left) and Side View Showing the Actuated Rotation (Right).</em></p>
+<p align="center"><em>CAD Model of the Rod and Pin Mechanism From the Home View (Left) and Side View Showing the Actuated Rotation (Right).</em></p>

 <p align="center">
   <img src="Media/Pictures/Rod.jpg" width="300">
   <img src="Media/Pictures/Slider.jpg" width="300">
 </p>
-<p align="center"><em>CAD Model of the Rod (Left) and Slider (Right) Components of the Hopper Mechanism.</em></p>
+<p align="center"><em>CAD Model of the Rod (Left) and Slider (Right) Components of the Mechanism.</em></p>

 <p align="center">
   <img src="Media/Pictures/Pin_Securing_Piece.jpg" width="300">